saasquatch/saasquatch-docs/src/theming/emails.md

 ### Portal

 Alternatively, if you include the `content` subschema as part of your *email type* subschema you will be able to preview and edit parts of your email via the portal.
-This ability is exposed in the default themes which use the `configuration` and `content` email subscema [theme variables](/themes/variables/) to allow for portal-based configurability.
+This ability is exposed in the [standard themes](/themes/standard/) which use the `configuration` and `content` email subscema [theme variables](/themes/variables/) to allow for portal-based configurability.
 Note that in the portal the `configuration` subschema contains variables for customizing the email headers (i.e. `from`, `fromAddress`, and `subject`) and `content` the variables for changing the email's visual properties and wording.

 <div class="row-fluid">